iximiuz/awesome-container-tinkering/IMAGES.md

 ### ko

-<a href="https://github.com/ko-build/ko">ko</a> - "Build and deploy Go applications on Kubernetes."
+<a href="https://github.com/ko-build/ko">ko</a> - "Build and deploy Go applications." `ko` is a simple (no Dockerfiles required) container image builder for Go application without any/many dependencies on the OS base image (e.g., no cgo, no OS package dependencies).

+### no

+<a href="https://github.com/thesayyn/no">no</a> - "Easy NodeJS containers."
+Like `ko` but for NodeJS.

 ### Jib

 <a href="https://github.com/GoogleContainerTools/jib">Jib</a> - "Build container images for your Java applications."
+Like `ko` but for Java - build optimized Docker (or OCI) images for Java applications without a Docker daemon.
+Available as plugins for Maven and Gradle and as a Java library.

 ### ⚠️ 👨‍🔬 kim